Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9ps.md

 Third, watch the person playing the part of the expert from the Centers for Disease Control &Prevention (CDC) from 14’ to 15:30’ to get additional context.

-NOTE: You do not need to watch the entire exercise (hours of video) to proceed.
+*NOTE:* You do not need to watch the entire exercise (hours of video) to proceed.
 Answer thefollowing based on the facts and figures gleaned from the <10’ of introductory video.

 Develop back-of-the-envelope estimates for the following:

 2.a.
 How many people will be infected by the virus?
 Make and note whatever simplifyingassumptions you find useful (20 points).

 2.b.
 How many people will die from the virus?
 Make and note whatever simplifyingassumptions you find useful (20 points).

 2.c.
-Based on your experience calculating your estimates, what one intervention would youwish for and why?  <100 words.
+Based on your experience calculating your estimates, what one intervention would youwish for and why?
+(Max 100 words, 10 points).
-(10 points).